-Now that we have seen something of the religious and economic life of Roman Trimithis, today is the site of Amheida in the Dakhla Oasis, it is time to turn to its culture.
+Now that we have seen something of the religious and economic life of Roman Trimithis, what today is the site of Amheida in the Dakhla Oasis, it is time to turn to its culture.
 The cultural character of the city was, you may recall, one of the original research questions driving the project.
-We did not approach this question entirely naively, because when we began to excavate in 2004 we intentionally started with a Roman house (designated B1) in the center of the site, which I have called the House of Serenos, where paintings had been discovered by the first survey of the site by the Dakhleh Oasis Project 25 years earlier.
-[Figure 7, house view, about here] The house formed a 15 x 15 meter square residential core, with the addition of a large area, to which I shall come later, on the north side.
-[Figure 8, plan of house, about here] A twin house, with a shared wall, stands just to its south, and is also accompanied by comparable working spaces on its south.
+We did not approach this question entirely naively, because when we began to excavate in 2004 we intentionally started with a Roman house (designated B1) in the center of the site [city plan image 2], where paintings had been discovered by the first survey of the site by the DOP 25 years earlier. [house plan image 3] The house formed a 15-meter square residential core, with the addition of a large area, to which I shall come later, on the north side. [image 4] A twin house, with a shared wall, stands just to its south, and is also accompanied by comparable working spaces on its south.
 The house was originally entered through three entrances, two on the east and one on the west.
-One of the east entrances was later walled up.
-The other eastern entrance brought one through a small, vaulted entry, off which there was access to a smaller room used for food preparation on the north.
-Straight ahead lay the central room, probably lightly roofed, that was the central hub of the house.
+One of the east entrances was later walled up. [image 5] The other eastern entrance brought one through a small, partly-vaulted entry, off which there was access to a smaller room used for food preparation on the north.
+Straight ahead lay the central room, probably lightly roofed, that was the central hub of the house [image 6-room 2 as reconstructed].
 Another kitchen stood to its north, along with a staircase to the roof and an entrance to a large domed room; to the east was a large, flat-roofed room.
 On the west was a series of four rooms, with the west entryway south of the northernmost room.

-The details of the house's construction are in general those already familiar, at the time we began our excavation, from the houses of Area A at Kellis, with vaults used in most rooms, flat roofing with beams and palm ribs with mud in others, many wall niches, extensive whitewashing of some rooms, and more limited whitewashing around the niches in others.
+The details of the house's construction are in general those familiar from the houses of Area A at Kellis, with vaults used in most rooms, flat roofing with beams and palm ribs with mud in others, many wall niches, extensive whitewashing of some rooms and more limited whitewashing around the niches in others.
 The original emplacements of wooden lintels over doors and niches, and of shelves inside the niches, are clearly visible, but all usable wood was removed from the house at the time of its abandonment or afterward.
 Indeed, apart from the kitchens, the house was left all too clean for our taste.
 Departure was clearly a well-organized and planned business.

-Nothing has been found so far to indicate that the stairs led to anything more than the roof, but this may well, like the houses at El-Qasr, have had partial walls creating private openair spaces for warm-weather use, particularly night sleeping.
+Nothing has been found so far to indicate that the stairs [image 7] led to anything more than the roof, but this may well, like the houses at El-Qasr, have had partial walls creating private open-air spaces for warm-weather use, particularly night sleeping.
 If there had been a second story, some evidence of it would probably have been found on top of the collapsed vaults and flat roofs from the first floor, but no such remains have been found so far.
-(It is true, however, that wind erosion at Amheida has been very strong, and we cannot be completely certain that there was no upper story.)